akirk/playground-step-library/docs/tips.md

 ## URL Patterns

-### Sharing Your Blueprint
+### The URL IS Your Blueprint

-The URL automatically updates as you build your blueprint.
-Just **copy the URL** to share!
+**Important:** The entire blueprint state is encoded in the URL hash.
+This means:

+- ✅ **Bookmark any state** - Your browser bookmark saves the complete blueprint
+- ✅ **Refresh preserves everything** - Reload the page without losing work
+- ✅ **No server required** - Everything is client-side
+- ✅ **Share = Copy URL** - The URL contains everything needed

 **Pattern:**
 ```
 https://akirk.github.io/playground-step-library/#BASE64_ENCODED_BLUEPRINT
 ```

+**Pro Tips:**
+- Bookmark your work-in-progress blueprints
+- Browser history contains all your blueprint iterations
+- Close the tab and come back later - your work is in the URL
+- Use "Copy Link" to share exact state with others

+### Sharing Your Blueprint

+The URL automatically updates as you build your blueprint.
+Just **copy the URL** to share!

 ### Blueprint Settings in URL